China claims it’s “homegrown,” and more than 90 percent of the equipment is sourced from China.

-And since there’s no need for a containment dome, the reactors can be built far more cheaply than EPRs.
+And since there’s no need for a containment dome, it’s far more cheaper to build HTGR than ERPs.

 In other words, it’s the ideal reactor for exporting globally.

-But it’s not the only reactor China has developed.
+But it’s not the only nuclear reactor China has developed.

 China is now the proud owner of four advanced nuclear power plant designs that can be built at scale—all “obtained” from other countries: the EPR (France), the CAP1000 (U.S.), the HTR-PM (Germany), and the VVER-1000 (Russia).